| Home | | Blog | | eBook | About Author | Disclaimer | Privacy Policy | About Us | Contact Us |

 Importance:

-• Evenings are those times that the energy levels tend to fall and the urge of having fried or sugar snacks usually tends to appear.
+• In the evenings, the energy levels tend to fall and the tendency of having fried or sugar snacks usually appear.

-• Rather than grabbing a pack of biscuits or chips grab some of the following: Roasted chickpeas or a sprouts salad.
+• Rather than taking a pack of biscuits or chips, eat some of the following: Roasted chickpeas or a sprouts salad.
 They are both rich in protein and fiber that make the stomach feel full and keep the sugar levels balanced.

 • Sprouts should be added with chopped vegetable and lemon juice that will increase their taste and nutritional value.